Forestville, New York

 Forestville is a hamlet (and census-designated place) in Chautauqua County, New York, United States.
 The population was 697 at the 2010 census.
 The hamlet is within the town of Hanover and in the northeast part of the county.
 It was an incorporated village from 1848 to 2016.

 History

 The first settlers were the Tupper brothers in 1805.
 The community began in 1808 as "Walnut Falls".
 Also known as "Moore's Hills," the name was changed to "Forestville" in 1820.
 The village was incorporated in 1848.

 The "Bell Tower" at the high school is the oldest standing brick structure in the north county.
-The Bell Tower landmark was re-constructed in the early 2000s by Forestville Central School, led by then-Facilities Manager and longtime resident Steve Arnold (class of ‘55).
+The Bell Tower landmark was re-constructed in the early 2000s by Forestville Central School.
 A barn or carriage house located at 29 Lodi Street is the oldest standing wooden structure in northern Chautauqua County.

 In 2015, following emergency loans from the county, the inhabitants were called to vote on the dissolution of the village.
 Dissolution was approved by a 137–97 vote.
 The Village of Forestville was officially dissolved on December 31, 2016.

+On July 10, 2024, during an outbreak caused by the remnants of Hurricane Beryl, a tornado touched down and caused EF1 damage mostly along Henry and Putnam roads.